KamilaHase/MS2/README.md

 - https://www.freeformatter.com/html-formatter.html
 - https://validator.w3.org/
   - error found:
-    index.html: Error: Stray end tag div on line 57 get-ready.html - Warning: Section lacks heading - From line 14, column 7; to line 14, column 33 - This is on purpose.
+    - index.html: Error: Stray end tag div on line 57 - corrected
+    - get-ready.html - Warning: Section lacks heading - From line 14, column 7; to line 14, column 33 - This is on purpose.
-    game.html - Warning: Section lacks heading - From line 14, column 7; to line 14, column 33 - This is on purpose.
+    - game.html - Warning: Section lacks heading - From line 14, column 7; to line 14, column 33 - This is on purpose.

 - https://jigsaw.w3.org/css-validator/validator
 - https://jshint.com/

 #### Testing of features:
 Website contains three pages with specific functions.
+For computer version, features were tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, for touch screens, features were tested on Apple, Sony, Huawei and Xiaomi Redmi devices.
 - **Index.html**
-  - Page loads, lamp shakes from side to side - tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.
+  - Page loads, lamp shakes from side to side - tested, works well.
   - On the right bottom area is a question mark icon, clicking opens a new window with detailed instructions of the game.
-Close button closes the window. c
+Close button closes the window. (tested, works well)
   - Footer contains links to social media: Facebook, Youtube, Instagram.
 Links open in new tab.
-(Tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.)
+(Tested, works well.)
   - "Let´s go" button links to next page.
-(Tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.)
+(Tested, works well.)

   - **Get-ready.html**
     - When page finished loading, timer starts counting 40 seconds.
-(Works well in Chrome, Mozzilla Firefox, Safari and Microsoft Edge.)
+(Tested, works well.)
     - Option to click on button "Skip and go to game" to stop timer and go directly to /game.html.
-(Tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.)
+(Tested, works well.)
     - When 40 seconds pass, timer shows text "TIME OUT" and automatically opens page /game.html.
-(Tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.)
+(Tested, works well.)
     - Footer contains links to social media: Facebook, Youtube, Instagram.
 Links open in new tab.
-(Tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.)
+(Tested, works well.)
-    Footer on get-ready.html is visible on large screens only!
+    Footer on get-ready.html is visible on large screens only.

   - **Game - computer version**
-    - Two randomly picked words are visible - function works well in Chrome, Mozzilla Firefox, Safari and Microsoft Edge.
+    - Two randomly picked words are visible.
+(Tested, works well.)
-    - The two words are draggable with showing cursor:move - function works well in Chrome, Mozzilla Firefox, Safari and Microsoft Edge.
+    - The two words are draggable with showing cursor:move.
+(Tested, works well.)
-    - Clicking on "Check answers":
+    - Clicking on "Check answers": (add tested and works well)
       - shows a shadow around area of correctly placed words-answers
       - shows a new text with html: "You got xy correct."
       - after around a second shows up with transition effect a new window:
           - one in case both the answers are correct and user scores 2.
 Text with information "Yay!
 You got it all correct!
 Congratulations!".
 Below is a button leading to index.html with text "Start again"
           - second button with information "You can do better!".
 Below is a button leading to get-ready.html with text "Give it another try!".
           - close button that closes pop up window and leaves user to possibly look around the page.
-        - Tested properly by clicking on correct and wrong answers, playing around with the draggability and the words in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, functions work well.
+        - Tested properly by clicking on correct and wrong answers, playing around with the draggability and the words, functions work well.
       - other buttons on page:
         - "New words" - reloads page and automatically generates two new random words.
-Tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.
+(Tested, works well.)
         - "Try again" - leads to get-ready.html in order to provide help to user.
-Tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.
+(Tested, works well.)

   - **Game - touch screens version**
-    - Two randomly picked words are visible - function tested on Apple, Sony and Huawei devices, works well.
+    - Two randomly picked words are visible.
+(Tested, works well.)
     - Each of word-card has attached input field to provide area where to write in answer.
 Input shows a yellowish shadow when tapped on to provide feedback it has been tapped properly.
-Works well on Apple, Sony and Huawei devices.
+(Tested, works well.)
     - When user writes in numbers, he/she may click on "Check answers" button.
-That triggers following:
+That triggers following: (tested on all above mentioned devices, works well)
       - shows a new text with html: "You got xy correct."
       - those field that has been filled in correct get new background in greenish color, those fields that were incorrect get new color of redish color in order to show what the exact result is.
       - after around a second shows up with transition effect a new window:
           - one in case both the answers are correct and user scores 2.
 Text with information "Yay!
 You got it all correct!
 Congratulations!".
 Below is a button leading to index.html with text "Start again"
           - second button with information "You can do better!".
 Below is a button leading to get-ready.html with text "Give it another try!".
           - close button that closes pop up window and leaves user to possibly look around the page.
-          Tested properly by fillin in correct and wrong answers, works well on Apple, Sony and Huawei devices.
+          Tested properly by fillin in correct and wrong answers, works well.
     - other buttons on page:
-        - "New words" - reloads page and automatically generates two new random words.
-Works well on Apple, Sony and Huawei devices.
+        - "New words" - reloads page and automatically generates two new random words.(Tested, works well.)
         - "Try again" - leads to get-ready.html in order to provide help to user.
-Works well on Apple, Sony and Huawei devices.
+(Tested, works well.)

-So far my testing and its limitations (especially to touch screen devices) has not shown any bug or troubles that would be occuring.
+So far my testing and its limitations (especially to number of available touch screen devices) has not shown any bug or troubles that would be occuring.

 #### Bugs and problems in development:
 - **Responsiveness**
   - Responsiveness created a rather big challenge in developing this game.
 Despite the simple look of the game, there is many small items that were "floating" around, not wanting to fall into the correct spot.
 Using Bootstrap was of help but also created unwanted "behaviour" of certain items that were time consuming to fix.
-  - There is a bug with the two versions for tablet users - if a tablet is positioned vertically, the correct "input" version for touch screens appears but if positioned horizontally, the browser reads it as a large screen and presents the drag and drop version.
+  - There is a problem with the two versions for tablet users - if a tablet is positioned vertically, the correct "input" version for touch screens appears but if positioned horizontally, the browser reads it as a large screen and presents the drag and drop version.
+I adapted the media query size accordingly, changed it to higher breakpoint, but it may still occur on certain devices if they are very large.
   - **Main image - The House** - It was rather difficult to style the size and position of the house to fit well on all screen sizes.
 Certain devices show the image differently, some of them cropped the image too much and the roof of the house was not visible, therefore the users couldn´t fill in their answers.
 Certain screen sizes also demand to scroll down to show the entire page.
-This was a rather challenging task to fix and unfortunately some devices do not show the image in full size.
   - **Drag and drop** - drag and drop was an issue as the touch screens do not support this function.
 Also it was a challenge for me how to show different colors of the correct/wrong answers - if the dropped position was correct.
 My original idea was to change color of the word cards - if they were place correctly or wrong.
 Unfortunately later on I realized it would demand more time to develop such functionality and as consulted with tutor, I decided to make this function simpler: only mark which words were placed correct on the droppable area.
 Those who are wrong are left without any change of color.
   - **Footer** - footer on main page was no issue, but when it came to the game and get-ready sites, it was causing some troubles.
 I wanted to place the footer under all text but not under the house image.
 Unfortunately Bootstrap was not helping well with this as it does not provide the tool of "fixed-md-bottom" but only "fixed-bottom" or nothing.
 Either the footer was shown under the house image or if it was positioned fixed-bottom was in the way of the cards in small screen sizes.
 In the end I decided to adapt the small screen sizes to show house image smaller and provide space for footer (and also secure the house to be always shown in full size,not being cropped), unfortunately on certain phones the footer can still interfere with the buttons after submitting "Check anwers" (then the score appears and buttons are pushed lower).
    - **Time** - testing showed there was needed to be longer time given to the users.
 Originally there was 30 seconds for memorizing the vocabulary, but the feedback showed the users needed some time to look at the page and understand the principle.
 Therefore 10 additional seconds were added to give 40 seconds for memorizing in total.